Network-Technology-Academy-Institute/DataVisualization_kentdlee/_build/html/_sources/index.rst.txt

 After setting up a key on Github.com you can create a repository to hold your website.
 Create a normal repository, but in the settings for the repository change the section *GitHub Pages* to say that the source is on the master branch.
+Have the repository create a README.md file.
+Then go to your *MyWebSite* directory on your local machine and execute the following.

+.. code-block:: console

+      Kent's Mac> git clone https://github.com/userid/MyWebSite.git
+      Kent's Mac> git pull origin master
+      Kent's Mac>

-In the *MyWebSite* directory you will need two files.
+In the *MyWebSite* directory you will need to create two files.
 You can create them by doing these commands.

 .. code-block:: console

+    Kent's Mac> cd MyWebSite
-    Kent's Mac> cat index.html
+    Kent's Mac> echo "<meta http-equiv=\"refresh\" content=\"0; url=build/html/index.html\" />" > index.html
-    Kent's Mac> <meta http-equiv="refresh" content="0; url=build/html/index.html" />
+    Kent's Mac> touch .nojekyll
-                <!This is a redirection to the real URL>

-This file contains the redirect to your build/html/index.html directory.
+The index.html file contains the redirect to your build/html/index.html directory.
+If you have *_build* instead of *build* for your sphinx build directory, then change the name above.
 This redirect means that when someone loads this web page in the home directory of the project, it will redirect to the github.com webpage address for this page (i.e. in the build directory).

 There must be a file in the home directory of the website called .nojekyll.
 This tells GitHub.com not to process this webpage with jekyll which is another markdown formatter.

-.. code-block:: console

-    Kent's Mac> cd MyWebSite
-    Kent's Mac> touch .nojekyll
+The *touch* command above created that file.

 Finally, you can add the following lines into your Makefile.
-This will allow you to type *Make release* to send it to GitHub.com and the world
+This will allow you to type *Make release* to send it to GitHub.com and the world.
+You can open the website after a few minutes (it takes a few minutes to update on the web).
+Your repository settings tell you the URL of the GitHub page to open.

 .. code-block:: console